rockettheme/docs/Docs/joomla/basic/how_to_set_up_a_rokbox_member_login.md

 >> Note: Before following the instructions below, make sure you have the latest version of [RokBox Plugins][rokbox] for Joomla 2.5 / 3.x installed.
 Once installed, confirm that they are enabled in the Plugin Manager by navigating to **Extensions → Plugin Manager**.

-Here are the steps you'll want to take to set up the RokBox login for your site.
+Here are the steps you will want to take to set up the RokBox login for your site.

 ![][login1]